Ghaznfar/Ghaznfar/README.md

 - 👋 Hi, I’m @Ghaznfar
-- 👀 I’m interested in Learning New Technologies, Cloud Computing, Vuejs Reactjs, Nodejs, Expressjs, Axios.
+- 👀 I’m interested in Learning New Technologies, Cloud Computing, AWS, DevOps and CICD pipeline.
-- 🌱 I’m currently Working on Vuejs 3
+- 🌱 I’m currently Working as a DevOps Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on email address ghaznfarwa2@gmail.com